nelsongomes/reliable-caching/README.md

 [![npm](https://img.shields.io/npm/v/reliable-caching.svg)](https://www.npmjs.com/package/reliable-caching)

-An ongoing project focused on reliable caching in Node<br/>
+An ongoing project focused on reliable caching in Node

+These ideas are being compiled into a book focused mainly on reliable caching for node.

-## Table of Contents <!-- omit in toc -->
+## Documentation <!-- omit in toc -->

 <!-- prettier-ignore-start -->